 These skills are useful for anyone who writes a blog because you can't create digital content without considering how it looks.
 Prior to self-publishing my book, I also watched a number of courses about self-publishing.

-These gave me the basic skills I needed to create a digital version of A Handbook for the Productive Writer.
+These gave me the basic skills I needed to create a digital version of The Savvy Writer's Guide to Productivity.
 I also picked up some tips for marketing and distributing an eBook online.